Skip to main content

 DIA will be communicating with communities, hapū and iwi and our funding partners and Government agencies to let them know about these changes.

-DIA is working at pace to define the funding approach for the new committees.
+DIA is working to define the funding approach for the new committees.
 We will be ready to start communicating more details about the funding approaches for the different committees from July 2026.

 Grant recipients need to complete all reporting requirements.
 Please refer to the terms and conditions of the grant in the online platform for the specified date.